Trung28899/NodeJS-Understanding-The-Basic/README.txt

             user go to localhost:4000/message, if request was GET > show the default code
             if request was POST, redirect to localhost:4000/

+    4. Getting Data from Requests:
+        - See 3.
+Requests, Streams and Buffer in NodeJS above first to understand some basic concepts

+        - 7th Commit to see the code
+        - Code explaination:
+            user go to localhost:4000, type something in input box, send message > The content will be written in message.txt file in the server
+        - See req.on('data') and req.on('end') to understand how we
+        do it